Lemaqwq/lhchen/content/publication/ProLoRA/LoRA_under_a_unified_framework/index.md

 ---
-title: 'LoRA Meets Dropout under a Unified Framework'
+title: 'PRoLoRA: Partial Rotation Empowers More Parameter-Efficient LoRA'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Sheng Wang
+  - Boyang Xue
+  - Jiacheng Ye
+  - Jiyue Jiang
   - Liheng Chen
-  - Jiyue Jiang
-  - Boyang Xue
   - Lingpeng Kong
   - Chuan Wu

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'

 date: '2024-05-16T00:00:00Z'
 doi: ''